medusa-project/medusa-collection-registry/INSTALL.md

 #Create database

 Use rake db:create, db:migrate, and db:seed in both the development and test environments.
 Alternately, load the db schema with rake db:schema:load and then seed.
+Note that in addition to migrations there is also some sql in db/views that db:seed loads up and that is used in the application.

 #Get submodules